 1 tablespoon active dry yeast (or a 2 ounce package of dry yeast)

 1 teaspoon salt

 1/2 cup water

-2. While that's cooking, add the flour, oil, brown sugar, yeast, and salt to your bread maker.
+2. While that's cooking, add the wheat flour, brown sugar, yeast, and salt to your bread maker.

-3. Drain the cooked carrots in a strainer and run them under cold water for 30 seconds to cool them.
-You wouldn't want to accidentally cook the egg!
+3. Drain the cooked carrots in a strainer and run them under cold water for 30 seconds to slightly cool them.

 If needed, adjust (though I've never needed to).